 I need support advocating for my child…

-You might be here because you want to make sure your child is understood, supported, and heard — at school, in the system, and within your family.
+You might be here because you want your child to be understood, supported, and heard — at school, within services, and in your wider family.

 My Role

-Supporting you to prepare for school meetings, IEPs, or NDIS planning sessions
+Prepare for school meetings, plans, or NDIS conversations

 How I can support you during this stage